derat/nup/README.md

 program being present and `projectId` being set in `config.json` as described above.)

-To deploy the AppEngine app, run the `deploy.sh` script.
+To deploy the App Engine app, run the `deploy.sh` script.

 To delete old, non-serving versions of the app, run `delete_old_versions.sh`.